Lactarius argillaceifolius: Microscopic characteristics

 Spore surfaces are ornamented and may form a partial reticulum.

 The spores are roughly spherical to broadly elliptical, and measure 7–11 by 7–8 μm.
 They are ornamented with warts and ridges that sometimes form a partial reticulum (a pattern of interconnected ridges), with prominences up to 1 μm high.
-The spore are hyaline (translucent) and amyloid, meaning that they will absorb iodine when stained with Melzer's reagent.
+The spores are hyaline (translucent) and amyloid, meaning that they will absorb iodine when stained with Melzer's reagent.
 The cap cuticle of young specimens is made of a tissue type known an ixotrichoderm, which contains gelatinized hyphae of different lengths arranged in roughly parallel fashion.
 As the mushroom matures, the cap cuticle gradually becomes an ixolattice—characterized by branching, entangled, gelatinous hyphae.
 The basidia (the spore-bearing cells) are four-spored, and measure 45–52 by 9–10.5 μm.
 The pleurocystidia (cystidia on the gill face) are abundant, and relatively long—between 60 and 140 μm long by 6–14 μm thick.
 The cheilocystidia (cystidia on the gill edge) measure 32–67 by 6–9 μm.